Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Armani Khoddami - Consumer Edge Research LLC

-Hi, how are you doing?
+Hi, how you doing?
 This is Armani Khoddami in for Jon Feeney.
-So maybe...
+So maybe -

 Matthew T. Farrell - Church & Dwight Co., Inc.